keboola/connection-docs/storage/tables/data-types/index.md

 #### Using Keboola-provided [BASE TYPES](#base-types)

-All the basetypes are supported across various storage backends.
-For that reason they're ideal for components, which are storage backend agnostic.
+Specifying native types using [BASETYPES](#base-types) is ideal for component provided types as they are storage backend agnostic.
 However, they can be used for the table-definition API endpoint as well.
 The definition is as follows:

 ```json
 {